eiffel-tower-content-localisation-enonic

 Content Layers ColliCare Front Page

-Each country has a website with native language, as well as English—the Indian site is e.g. available in both Hindi and English.
+Each country has a website with native language, as well as English.
+The Indian site is e.g. available in both Hindi and English.
 ColliCare’s content is reused from their DAM, corporate site, and employees, utilizing most of the features from the layering system.

 Content Layers ColliCare Structure

-ColliCare’s structure consists of a project and parent layer called “ColliCare Common,” which in turn consists of basic information that can be reused—like an “About” section, employees, press releases, and images from a synced DAM.
-These content items are then inherited down the structure through several child layers, including Norwegian, Chinese, and Danish—which in turn have their own, local content in addition.
+ColliCare’s structure consists of a project and parent layer called “ColliCare Common,” which in turn consists of basic information that can be reused.
+This can be an “About” section, employees, press releases, and images from a synced DAM.

-Beyond translations
+Beyond Translations

 • Root layer: Product IDs, images